Alex Prager at The Photographers’ Gallery

 Britain might not be known for its sunny weather, but that hasn’t stopped our love affair with the British seaside.
 This spring, the National Maritime Museum explores the traditions and eccentric customs of ‘a quintessentially British experience’, as well as the relationships we form with them, through the works of four celebrated photographers: Martin Parr, Tony Ray-Jones, David Hurn and Simon Roberts.
 Including newly commissioned works by Parr that capture London’s ‘local beaches’, you’ll discover the seaside isn’t all about fish and chips.

-The Great British Seaside: Photography from the 1960s to the present is at the National Maritime Museum March 23 to September 30, 2018.
-Ticketed.
+The Great British Seaside: Photography from the 1960s to the present is at the National Maritime Museum until 30 September 2018. £7.65-11.50.

 Want to see more exhibitions in London?
 Here are the best and free shows not to miss.